Note on the evaluation of one type scalar three-point integral extracted from the Higgs boson decay: discussions and summary

+The above two examples match to the scenario that the masses of the triangle are different, if the masses of the three propagators are taking the same value, this is the case analyzed in the second part of section \ref{evaluationoftriangle}.
+The decays $H\rightarrow gg, \gamma\gamma$ (and its inverse processes) are fallen into this category which is presented in fig.\ref{decayofthehiggs}.
+In this case the three internal lines are fermions and the masses of them are identical, the mass parameters are

+where only the contribution of top quark is taken into accounted.
+Then with results presented in the second part of section \ref{evaluationoftriangle}, it is easily to obtain the desired analytic results.

-In this paper, the amplitude of the scalar one loop three-point diagram in which the three propagators are assigned two different masses is evaluated.
+In summary, the amplitude of the scalar one loop three-point diagram in which the three propagators are assigned two different masses is evaluated.
 A general type integral is extracted and analytic results are obtained.
-The conditions for correct applications of the results are discussed in details.
+The possible applications of the results are discussed.
 If each propagator of the triangle taking the same mass, we find that the general results will simplify to the functions obtained in the lowest order evaluation of $H\rightarrow gg$ decay.
 The results and techniques presented in this paper can be applied also to decaying processes which are mediated by one loop triangle diagram.